zSnout/v6.zsnout.com/src/views/blog/GithubCopilotIsAmazingView.md

 can help more, but I also believe that nobody should rely on it too much.

 _zSnout is not affiliated with GitHub or GitHub Copilot in any way.
-This article includes opinions from Zachary Sakowitz and does not reflect the opinions of zSnout as a whole._
+This article includes opinions from sakawi and does not reflect the opinions of zSnout as a whole._

 [1]: https://github.com/zsakowitz